Credit Cards

 Don’t forget that you need at least Silver status to get a 5th night free on awards, and if you’re thinking of purchasing Hilton points, this is quite advantageous on longer stays to reduce overall cost.

-• Earn 130,000 Hilton Honors Bonus Points after you spend $3,000 in purchases on the Card within your first 3 Months of Card Membership.
+• Limited Time Offer: Earn 175,000 Hilton Honors Bonus Points after you spend $8,000 in purchases on the Hilton Honors Business Card within the first six months of Card Membership.

 We keep an up to date spreadsheet that lists what the highest offers: You can find that spreadsheet here.